On the sup-norm of SL(3) Hecke-Maass cusp forms: Introduction

 R.~Holowinsky was supported by the Sloan fellowship BR2011-083 and the NSF grant DMS-1068043.

+K.~Nowland is supported as a Graduate Research Associate by The Ohio State University (Department of Mathematics).

-The research of G.~Ricotta is supported by a Marie Curie Intra European Fellowship within the 7th European Community Framework Programme.
+The research of G.~Ricotta was supported by a Marie Curie Intra European Fellowship within the 7th European Community Framework Programme.
 The grant agreement number of this project, whose acronym is ANERAUTOHI, is PIEF-GA-2009-25271.
-He would like to thank ETH and its entire staff for the excellent working conditions. \end{merci}
+He would like to thank ETH and its entire staff for the excellent working conditions.